Introduction

 Try choosing words that your learner wants to communicate to you.

-Start off with 1 - 3 buttons.
+Start off with 2–3 buttons.
 Some learners actually understand faster when you have more than one button.
 Providing more avenues of communication can be motivating!

-Consider keeping the buttons physically together.
+Consider keeping buttons with similar meanings together.

 If you see them looking at the buttons, standing near the buttons, or pawing at the buttons, get excited!
 Give them praise and attention (but no treats) for showing interest.